emc-openstack/vnx-direct-driver/README_ISCSI.md

 ## Supported OpenStack Release

-This driver supports Havana and newer release.
+This driver supports Havana and Icehouse releases.
 Compared to version in the official OpenStack Github master branch, here are the enhancements:

 * Multiple Pools Support
 * Connectivity Check for iSCSI Portal Selection